Basic Approach to Corporate Governance

 Outside Corporate Auditor Kazuhiko Yamagishi utilizes his professional perspective as a lawyer and wide-ranging insight into management for auditing our Company.

-Outside Corporate Auditor Noriko Kawate utilizes her professional perspective as a Certified Public Accountant and tax accountant and wide-ranging insight into finance, accounting and management for auditing our Company.
+Outside Corporate Auditor Noriko Kawate utilizes her professional perspective as a Certified Public Accountant and tax accountant and wide-ranging insight into finance, accounting, and management for auditing our Company.

 We also hold monthly Outside Officers’ Meetings consisting of Outside Directors, Outside Corporate Auditors, the Director Overseeing the Corporate General Affairs Division and the Corporate Finance & Planning Division, the Executive Officer in charge of the Corporate General Affairs Division, Standing Corporate Auditors, and members of the Corporate General Affairs Division and the Corporate Finance & Planning Division.
 At the Outside Officers’ Meeting, account settlement overview reports on our Group are shared, introductions to businesses are provided from the Corporate Officers in charge of each segment, and advance explanations of agenda items for meetings of the Board of Directors are provided.
 This is done in an effort to share information and awareness concerning the Group between Outside Directors and Outside Corporate Auditors.

-Structure of Corporate Governance
+Structure of corporate governance

-Appointment and Remuneration Committee
+Nomination and Remuneration Committee

-In order to strengthen the independence, objectivity, and accountability of the Board of Directors’ functions concerning the nomination and remuneration, etc. of Directors, the Company has voluntarily established the Appointment and Remuneration Advisory Committee consisting of a majority of Independent Outside Directors (Directors submitted as an Independent Officer to the Tokyo Stock Exchange).
-The Appointment and Remuneration Advisory Committee was reorganized on June 24, 2021, to reinforce its functions from the Nomination and Remuneration Advisory Committee, which had previously reported to the Board of Directors on matters concerning the nomination of Directors and the determination of remuneration amounts.
-As of June 25, 2024, the Committee is chaired by President and Representative Director Kazuhiko Fujiwara, with the membership of Independent Outside Directors Kazuo Matsuda, Etsuko Nagashima, and Hiroyuki Wakabayashi.
+In order to strengthen the independence, objectivity, and accountability of the Board of Directors’ functions concerning the nomination and remuneration, etc. of Directors, the Company has voluntarily established the Nomination and Remuneration Committee consisting of a majority of Independent Outside Directors (Directors submitted as an Independent Officer to the Tokyo Stock Exchange).
+The Appointment and Remuneration Advisory Committee, which had previously reported to the Board of Directors on matters concerning the nomination of Directors and the determination of remuneration amounts, was granted greater authority and reorganized on June 24, 2021, as the Nomination and Remuneration Committee.
+As of June 24, 2025, the committee is chaired by Chairman and Representative Director Kazuhiko Fujiwara, with the membership of President and Representative Director Shinichi Kajiya and the Independent Outside Directors (Kazuo Matsuda, Etsuko Nagashima, and Hiroyuki Wakabayashi).

-This Committee holds deliberations regarding Directorship appointments, including assignments to and dismissals from Directorships, elections and dismissals of Representative Directors, as well as plans for successors of the President and Representative Director.
+This committee holds deliberations regarding Directorship appointments, including assignments to and dismissals from Directorships, elections and dismissals of Representative Directors, as well as plans for successors of the President and Representative Director.
 It then reports its findings to the Board of Directors based on the results of these deliberations.
 The committee is delegated based on findings of the Board of Directors to perform decision-making regarding items (including systems and policy) concerning remuneration for Directors.

 Executive Remuneration